Textura-Invisibilis/VictoriamsLegacy/README.md

-# Victoriam's Legacy
+# Vividological

 Weaponry, tools, foods, trees, and capitalism!
 Made for Failed Voyage SMP.

-Victoriam's Legacy is a work-in-progress mod for **Fabric 1.21.1** adding new materials, new weapons and tools, new foods, and ways to create an economy.
+Vividological is a work-in-progress mod for **Fabric 1.21.1** adding new materials, new weapons and tools, new foods, and ways to create an economy.

 There's no guidebook (yet), so \[insert recipe viewer of choice here] will be your friend!